zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-clauses.md

 #### Subquery in `HAVING` {#subquery-in-having}

 Subqueries can be used in `HAVING` clause the same way they are used in `WHERE`: as a value or combined with `IN` or `EXISTS` clauses.
-For thor cases, same limitations apply to the subquery outcome.
+For other cases, same limitations apply to the subquery outcome.

 Example:

 ```sql
 SELECT COUNT(*) AS LocationCount, SUM(Stock) as CityStock, City AS City